Saturday, December 27, 2014

 The summit bourbon, therefore, must be Old Forester, the brand that launched Brown-Forman in 1870.
 The company's marketing executives will probably argue for Woodford Reserve, the more popular and contemporary brand.
 These days the company's true flagship is Jack Daniel's, but that's for summits with Lamar Alexander and Bob Corker.

 As McConnell has always been the Senator from Brown-Forman, Jim Beam became a big supporter of former Senator Jim Bunning, also a Republican.
-His replacement, Rand Paul, doesn't appear to have a favorite bourbon distiller.
+Until 2003, Beam's CEO was another retired baseball big-leaguer, Rich Reese.
+Bunning's replacement, Rand Paul, doesn't appear to have a favorite bourbon distiller.

 I worked on a project for McConnell in 1992.
 I only had one meeting with him, at which I presented.
 When you're presenting, you always try to read your audience so you can make adjustments on the fly.
 McConnell was inscrutable.
 I wouldn't want to play poker with him.
 He was also very low key, not an attention hog at all, which is very uncharacteristic for a politician.
 He was professional and business-like, no showboating.
 I believe he drove himself to the meeting, which took place in Louisville.
 I don't recall a driver or any aides being there.
 The project must have gone well, as he alluded to it in his speech on Wednesday.